 The ship was sent by The New England Relief Committee, made up of Catholics and Protestants, eager to send aid to the ailing poulations.

-This will be the topic of discussion at Ireland’s Great Hunger Museum at Quinnipiac University in a talk named “It is Not an Everyday Matter to See a Nation Starving: Captain Robert Bennet Forbes and the 1847 Voyage of the USS Jamestown to Cork, Ireland”.
+This was topic of discussion at Ireland’s Great Hunger Museum at Quinnipiac University, in 2014, in a talk named “It is Not an Everyday Matter to See a Nation Starving: Captain Robert Bennet Forbes and the 1847 Voyage of the USS Jamestown to Cork, Ireland.”

-“This episode was a unique instance when the historic suspicions and hostility that divided the Boston’s Irish and the Yankee communities were cast aside and replaced by cooperation for a great humanitarian purpose,” Shannon said.
+“This episode was a unique instance when the historic suspicions and hostility that divided the Boston’s Irish and the Yankee communities were cast aside and replaced by cooperation for a great humanitarian purpose."

 Love Irish History?
 "Like" IrishCentral's History Facebook page now and you'll never miss an update again!

 * Originally published in 2012.